 Just ask the Rainbow Elementary PTA in Madison, Alabama.
 Their goal for 2020 was to raise $15,000 for their school but they ended up raising $23,700 within the first 18 days of their online campaign using the LeanStream fundraising platform!
 Check out their project page here.

-I wanted to know more so I sat down with Candice Cooper, the fundraising guru for the Rainbow Elementary PTA and Lee Shaw, Development Office Coordinator for the Madison City School District.
+I wanted to know more so I sat down with Candice Cooper, the fundraising guru for the Rainbow Elementary PTA, and Lee Shaw, Development Office Coordinator for the Madison City School District.
 Together they have over 20 years of experience raising money for schools and communities and are experts on how to make a fundraiser successful.

 The secret sauce of fundraising is simply: GOOD PLANNING

 Make a task calendar.
-Pick your launch day and work backwards from Launch Day to fill in everything that needs to be done leading to the day.
-You will need to enter your start and end dates, of course, but also make sure and include things like when you’re going to send out an email blast to parents, when you’re going to post a social media status updates and reminders, and when you will have events.
+Pick your launch day and work backward from Launch Day to fill in everything that needs to be done leading to the day.
+You will need to enter your start and end dates, of course, but also make sure to include things like when you’re going to send out an email blast to parents, when you’re going to post social media status updates and reminders, and when you will have events.
 It wouldn’t hurt to even schedule a deadline for when you will have chosen and assigned tasks to any committee members you may have.
 The earlier you can set up your calendar, the better.
 The calendar is the key.

 Check any legalities/school guidelines.
 Make sure and check with the school system or the school on their rules and guidelines about hosting events and fundraising to ensure you stay “legal.”
 Think about measures for safeguarding donations and any information collected.
 If your campaign is online, make sure you understand what information is being collected by the platform you’re using and how it is being stored.
 Never hurts to be prepared!